polomarcus/tp/data-engineering/tp-docker-kafka/README.md

 4. Recheck consumer group using `kafka-console-consumer`

 #### Replication - High Availability
-0. Stop your broker using `docker compose down` then with `docker-compose-multiple-kafka.yml` to start 3 brokers : `docker-compose -f docker-compose-multiple-kafka.yml up`
+0. Stop your broker using `docker compose down` then with the file `docker-compose-multiple-kafka.yml` start 3 brokers : `docker-compose -f docker-compose-multiple-kafka.yml up -d`
 1. Create a new topic with a replication factor (RF) of 3, in case one of your broker goes down : https://kafka.apache.org/documentation/#topicconfigs
 * `docker exec -ti tp-docker-kafka-kafka1-1 bash`
 * `kafka-topics --create --replication-factor 3 --partitions 2 --topic testreplicated --bootstrap-server localhost:19092`
+> Created topic testreplicated.
 2. Describe your topic, notice where the different partitions are replicated and where are the leaders
 * `kafka-topics --describe --topic testreplicated --bootstrap-server localhost:19092`
 3. now, stop one of your brokers with docker : `docker stop your_container`